Tags

 Here are some great collar and cuff combos.
 Why don’t people make a nice, lacy or embroidered cuff anymore?
 It’s perfect for winter, wear it under your fave solid wool/cashmere sweater.
 It adds a splash of femininity to something otherwise unisex.

 OMG how fun is this cuff?
 Double layered and belled!
-Tamzin Merchant.
+And the collar is such a whimsical shape.

 The sleeve details, tight, pleated, layered in contrast to the full skirts give you a sense of how restrained all the women in this period are.